 Healthy snack - Fruit and milk are provided and are available throughout Nursery and Reception for children to eat.
-We also encourage children to bring a water bottle into school which they can access throughout the school day.
+We also encourage children to bring a water bottle into school which they can access throughout the school day; we only permit water in bottles as we are a 'Gold Healthy School'.
 Milk is free of charge but becomes payable following the child's 5th birthday.

-Accidents and First aid - All EYFS Teaching Staff are Paediatric First aiders.
-First aid cupboards are clearly labelled and regularly updated.
+Accidents and First aid - EYFS Teaching Staff are Paediatric First aiders and are always on site.
+All first aid cupboards are clearly labelled and regularly updated.
 All accidents are recorded and parents are informed of any accidents.
-If a more serious accident occurs (e.g. head bump, significant scrape or graze) parents will have a phone call home to inform them of anything that has happened before the end of the session.
+If a more serious accident occurs (e.g. significant bump, scrape or graze) parents will have a phone call home to inform them of anything that has happened before the end of the session.

-Intimate Care- We encourage all parents to ensure that their children are toilet trained before they start in Nursery, but if this is not possible, we will put into place a care plan which will ensure that the child is well looked after and regularly changed.
-We have an intimate care policy which is available on the school website.
+Nappies - We encourage all parents to ensure that their children are toilet trained before they start in Nursery, but if this is not possible, we will put into place a care plan which will ensure that the child is well looked after and regularly changed.